Information Processing in Quantum Thermodynamic Systems: an Autonomous Hamiltonian Approach: Introduction

-In {the present} paper, we extend the framework of Ref.~\cite{deffner2013information} to the quantum domain.
-In {our quantum} setting, Liouville dynamics is replaced by unitary evolution under the autonomous (time-independent) total Hamiltonian, Shannon entropy by von Neumann entropy, and classical ensemble averages by quantum expectation values with respect to density operators.
-We emphasize autonomous Hamiltonians {since} they provide a closed, self-contained description of all subsystems, ensuring that energy and entropy exchanges among the subsystems arise solely from internal interactions, without the need for externally imposed controls. {Consequently,} thermodynamic laws emerge naturally and self-consistently from the underlying unitary dynamics.
-Within this framework, we determine the conditions that the total system evolution and Hamiltonian must satisfy {to be thermodynamically consistent}, derive a quantum version of Landauer’s principle to capture energetic constraints, and investigate the effective QSL for the composite of the principal system and memory.
+In the present paper, we extend the framework of Ref.~\cite{deffner2013information} to the quantum domain.
+In our quantum setting, Liouville dynamics is replaced by unitary evolution under the autonomous (time-independent) total Hamiltonian, Shannon entropy by von Neumann entropy, and classical ensemble averages by quantum expectation values with respect to density operators.
+We emphasize autonomous Hamiltonians since they provide a closed, self-contained description of all subsystems, ensuring that energy and entropy exchanges among the subsystems arise solely from internal interactions, without the need for externally imposed controls.
+Consequently, thermodynamic laws emerge naturally and self-consistently from the underlying unitary dynamics.
+Within this framework, we determine the conditions that the total Hamiltonian must satisfy to be thermodynamically consistent, derive a quantum version of Landauer’s principle to capture energetic constraints, and investigate the effective QSL for the composite of the principal system and memory.
 We further examine the relationship between the Landauer bound and the effective QSL, elucidating their operational significance in the context of quantum hypothesis testing.

 This paper is organized as follows.
 Extending upon Ref.~\cite{deffner2013information}, we present our setup in Sec.~\ref{sec:setup}.
-In Sec.~\ref{sec:unitaryAndhamiltonian}, we examine the unitary operator governing the total time evolution and Hamiltonian, showing that its partial transpose must also be unitary and that the time evolution must be compatible with the state of the work source.
-The first and second laws of thermodynamics are formulated in Sec.~\ref{sec:laws}.
+In Sec.~\ref{sec:unitaryAndhamiltonian}, we examine the unitary operator governing the total time evolution and Hamiltonian, showing that its partial transpose must also be unitary and that the time evolution must be compatible with the state of the work source~\cite{Lie21}.
+Based on these, we formulate the first and second laws of thermodynamics in Sec.~\ref{sec:laws}.
 In Sec.~\ref{sec:QTSL}, we introduce the quantum thermodynamic speed limit characterized and establish its connection to the quantum Landauer principle.
 Finally, in Sec.~\ref{sec:conc}, we demonstrate that the quantum thermodynamic speed limit determines the scaling ratio in quantum hypothesis testing between the initial and final states of the full system, before concluding remarks.
+In this way, we can elucidate the relations between the energy cost, time constraints and the quantum hypothesis testing, for the information processing in quantum thermodynamic systems.
 Throughout the paper, we adopt natural units, setting $\hbar = k_B = 1$.